opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 1. In our case, the kernel is a float.
 Since the kernel's datatype is the largest, we convert src to float32, forming *src_32*.
 We also make a border like we did for the naive case.
     @snippet univ_intrin.cpp convolution-1D-convert

-2. Now, for each column row in the *kernel*, we calculate the element wise product of all windows of length `step`.
+2. Now, for each column in the *kernel*, we calculate the scalar product of the value with all *window* vectors of length `step`.
 We add these values to the already stored values in ans
     @snippet univ_intrin.cpp convolution-1D-main

     * We declare a pointer to the src_32 and kernel and run a loop for each kernel element
         @snippet univ_intrin.cpp convolution-1D-main-h1

-    * We first declare a load a register with the current kernel element.
+    * We load a register with the current kernel element.
 A window is shifted from *0* to *len - step* and its product with the kernel_wide array is added to the values stored in *ans*.
 We store the values back into *ans*
         @snippet univ_intrin.cpp convolution-1D-main-h2

     * Since the length might not be divisible by steps, we take care of the remaining values directly.
 The number of *tail* values will always be less than *step* and will not affect the performance significantly.
 We store all the values to *ans* which is a float pointer.
 We can also directly store them in a `Mat` object